yatesco/seafile-docs/faq/setup.md

 There are some common mistakes:

-1. Check whether there are typos in the config (`seahub_settings.py`, e.g. you could have forgotten to add a single quote `EMAIL_HOST_USER = XXX`, which should be `EMAIL_HOST_USER = 'XXX'` or you could habe a space at the end of a config line.
+1. Check whether there are typos in the config (`seahub_settings.py`, e.g. you could have forgotten to add a single quote `EMAIL_HOST_USER = XXX`, which should be `EMAIL_HOST_USER = 'XXX'` or you could have a space at the end of a config line.
 2. Your mail server is not available.